OBDb/.github/profile/README.md

 Electric Sidecar is an app and community built around providing peace of mind to vehicle owners.
 Whether you're experiencing an issue with a car you own, or are considering a car purchase, the Electric Sidecar community is a great place to get informed.

-*Join the beta via https://electricsidecar.app.*
+*Get the app via https://electricsidecar.app.*

 ## Getting involved